nate-brown-dev/data-structures-and-algorithms/linked-list/README.md

 Write tests to prove the following functionality:

-- Can successfully add a node to the end of the linked list // DONE
-  - function `append()` adds a new node to the end of the list

-- Can successfully add multiple nodes to the end of a linked list // DONE
-  - calling function `append()` multiple times will add multiple nodes to the end of the list

-- Can successfully insert a node before a node located in the middle of a linked list // DONE

-- Can successfully insert a node before the first node of a linked list // DONE

-- Can successfully insert after a node in the middle of the linked list // DONE

-- Can successfully insert a node after the last node of the linked list
-  - I don't understand what this function is supposed to do.
-The `append()` function already performs this action
+Write tests for the following scenarios, and any other cases that help you ensure your code is working as expected.

+Where k is greater than the length of the linked list Where k and the length of the list are the same
+Where k is not a positive integer
+Where the linked list is of a size 1
-Unit tests must be passing before you submit your final solution code.
+“Happy Path” where k is not at the end, but somewhere in the middle of the linked list Unit tests must be passing before you submit your final solution code.

 ## Solution